 Round Rock’s walk-able downtown is full of restaurants, shops, bars and more.
 Many of the businesses are located along Main Street and there is a free parking garage just steps away.
 During the summer months, the center of Main Street Plaza becomes a splash pad, so it's a favorite spot for little kids.
 Both Main Street Plaza and the nearby Centennial Plaza are home to regular events, such as movie nights, live music programming and holiday festivals.

 Arguably the most famous business in downtown is Round Rock Donuts.
 Opened in 1926, people from all over the world stop in to taste their delicious yellow donuts.
-Other downtown favorite restaurants include, Slapbox Pizzacheria, The Alcove Cantina, Louisiana Longhorn Café and Urban Eat Drink.
+Other downtown favorite restaurants include, Slapbox Pizzacheria, The Alcove Cantina, Louisiana Longhorn Café, Urban Eat Drink, Palermo Pasta House and Cork & Barrel.

 Sports & Outdoors

 Round Rock is home to several parks, playgrounds and multiple golf courses.
 Open year-round, Old Settlers Park, is a 645-acre green space featuring walking trails, a fishing pond, Rockin’ River Waterpark, multiple playgrounds, fields for soccer, baseball, football, disc golf, cricket and more!
 Round up the kids and visit Play For All Park designed specifically for children of all abilities to have a fun and safe way to play.

 Baseball fans love to root for the Round Rock Express, the Triple-A affiliate of the Texas Rangers.
 The Dell Diamond is home to the team and is a family-friendly ballpark designed to allow for amazing close-up views of the action.
 The ballpark offers multiple food and drink vendors, a kids’ fun zone and event space that includes a swimming pool.